 - Cheap Small Plant House (for growing plant studies)

-5. How to Choose (and Finish!)
-Your Project
+5. How to Finish Your Project

 a) Pick Something That Interests You: Don’t just go for what’s trending—if an LED blinker excites you more than a chatbot, go for it.